 CHPT 16 COMMUNITY & FAMILY PROGRAMS STANDARDS CHECKLIST Para OPERATIONS Met/Unmet 1.b Community and Family programs are identified as a formal program within MCCS.
 Every effort is made to reduce duplication of events across the installation when 3 scheduling and planning events.
 All contracted operations are held to the same requirements in this Order and are 3.a. required to provide the same data collection reports.
-The Community and Family programs have developed a written annual, year-round marketing and communications plan supportive of the organization's mission, goals, and objectives.
+The Community and Family programs have developed a written annual, year-round marketing and communications plan supportive of the organization's mission, goals, 2.1 and objectives.
 Focus is on the specific target audience with specific messaging for 3.b. each audience, selecting appropriate media budget requirements and evaluations.
 When providing community and family activities, classes, and events, fees are established to offset all direct NAF expenses, such as personnel, supplies, prizes, awards, instructor fees, and room/equipment rentals.
 Fees are collected at time of 4.b.2 purchase and receipt provided to the patron.
 4.c All accounting for this program is reported to cost centers in Figure 16-1.
-The standard Headquarters directed Recreation Management Information System is used in tracking resale, rentals, customer and usage data, reservations and daily 4.d business operations.
+1.0 The standard Headquarters directed Recreation Management Information System is used in tracking resale, rentals, customer and usage data, reservations and daily 4.d business operations.
 7 Long range program plan implemented The standard Headquarters directed Recreation Management Information System is 8 utilized to collect, analyze and disseminate operational information 8.b Data shown in Figure 16-2 is collected.
 Para PERSONNEL Met/Unmet The program has dedicated staff to assess, plan, implement and evaluate installation 2.a components of Community and Family programs.
 All staff fulfills the mission, meet set standards, and use the standard Headquarters directed Recreation Management Information System to accomplish program goals 2.a and guidelines.
-All staff associated with the development and implementation of Community and Family programs completed orientation and continuing training of the materials, 2.c techniques, and safety precautions related to recreational programming. ļ Periodic training is completed by all staff to keep current on the latest trends of 2.c recreation programs and services.
-Para FACILIITIES Met/Unmet Facilities and maintenance practices comply with base safety, environmental 5 regulations established by base engineering and environmental offices.
-SOP for safety administration and accident prevention is developed for ongoing and 5 special events and used by all MCCS personnel.
+All staff associated with the development and implementation of Community and Family programs completed orientation and continuing training of the materials, 2.c techniques, and safety precautions related to recreational programming.
+2 - Periodic training is completed by all staff to keep current on the latest trends of 2.c recreation programs and services.
+FACILIITIES Mat/Lineart Para FACILITIES Facilities and maintenance practices comply with base safety, environmental Met/Unmet 5 regulations established by base engineering and environmental offices.
+5 SOP for safety administration and accident prevention is developed for ongoing and 5 special events and used by all MCCS personnel.
+2 special creats and used by an intens personnel.